 The semantics encoded in the interpreters suffer from quite a lot of boilerplate code.
-Consider for example the implementation of with using explicit semantics in the WAE language. with introduces an identifier which names, or identifies, an expression and allows to use this name in a larger computation.
-We refer to the later computation as a body.
-Upon evaluation, the semantics of with substitute the identifier by the expression bound to the identifier within the body of the with.
-Substitution has to traverse the whole body in order to find all occurrences of a identifier.
-Hence, for each language feature which can be used as (a part of) an expression, code has to be written.
-However, only a couple language features are worthwhile to consider, the rest is merely boilerplate code.
-In the WAE language these are identifier reference and with itself.
+Consider for example the implementation of with using substitution semantics.
+The with feature introduces an identifier which names, or identifies, an expression and allows to use this name in a larger computation.
+We refer to the later computation as a sub expression.
+Upon evaluation, the semantics of with substitute the expression bound to the identifier within its sub expression.
+Substitution has to traverse the whole sub expression in order to find all occurrences of a identifier.
+It thus impacts all the other language features which can be used as (a part of) an expression.
+However, only a couple language features are worthwhile to consider, e.g. identifier reference and with itself.
 In case of constructs such as addition, substitution passes through, and even in case of constructs such as a number nothing has to happen at all.